CARES Act Eviction Moratorium Explained

 Light at the End of the Tunnel

 With the moratorium set to expire at the end of the month again, we may finally see a return to normalcy regarding handling collections and evictions.
-Your Henderson Properties team is prepared to effectively address outstanding rental balances and take the appropriate action to remove non-paying tenants whose evictions have been significantly delayed by the CDC moratorium.
+Your Henderson Properties team is prepared to effectively address outstanding rental balances and take the appropriate action to remove non-paying residents whose evictions have been significantly delayed by the CDC moratorium.

 Shelly Henderson